 My name is Hannah King.
 I’m a renter, student, and daughter of a single mother.
 My father was a construction worker, and my mother is a healthcare worker and proud union member.
 I understand the struggles so many of my Ward 8 neighbors face because I’ve lived them myself.
 I’m running for City Council to be a representative leader that listens and is responsive, is thoughtful in my approach to solving complex problems, and puts real progress before politics as usual.

-I believe we can solve our deepest challenges through working together and listening to each other.
-I’ve worked tirelessly on behalf of our Ward 8 neighborhood serving as a Steering Committee Member on the Wards 1 and 8 Neighbourhood Planning Association, and as the Ward 8 Representative on the Community Development Block Grant Advisory Board.
+I believe we can solve our deepest challenges by working together and listening to each other.
+I’ve worked tirelessly on behalf of our Ward 8 neighborhood, serving as a Steering Committee Member on the Wards 1 and 8 Neighborhood Planning Association and as the Ward 8 Representative on the Community Development Block Grant Advisory Board.

 Through these roles, I’ve had the opportunity to help expand language access to some of our community's most important events, such as assisting in organizing Vermont’s first live translated mayoral forum.
 I also served as a member of the BTV Low Barrier Homeless Shelter Advisory Board, where I led supply and donation drives for our neighbors experiencing houselessness.